Cray-HPE/docs-csm/104-NCN-PARTITIONING.md

 <a name="overlayfs-and-persistence"></a>
 # OverlayFS and Persistence

 There are a few overlays used for NCN image boots.
-These enable two critical functions; changes to data and new data will persist between reboots, and RAM (memory) is freed because we're using our block-devices (SATA/PCIe).
+These enable two critical functions; changes to data and new data will persist between reboots, and RAM (memory) is freed because we are using our block-devices (SATA/PCIe).

 1. `ROOTRAID` is the persistent root overlayFS, it commits and saves all changes made to the running OS and it stands on a RAID1 mirror.
 2. `CONLIB` is a persistent overlayFS for containerd, it commits and saves all new changes while allowing read-through to pre-existing (baked-in) data from the squashFS.